eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/keyword.md

 ### Quoting

-It is possible to *quote* keywords, creating an identifier which would otherwise be treated as keyword by the lexer.
+It is possible to *quote* keywords, creating an identifier from a character sequence which would otherwise be treated as keyword by the lexer.
 For example `\iout` creates an identifier called `out`.
-The intended purpose of quoting for interoperability with other platforms/languages.
-For example it may be necessary to invoke or override a method called `out` on a class written in Java (where `out` is not a keyword).
+The intended purpose of quoting is interoperation with other languages.
+For example, it may be necessary to invoke or refine a method named `out` on a class written in Java (where `out` is not a keyword).

 ### Annotations